Richie Boucher: Relationship with property developers

 He advised property developer Seán Dunne on his acquisition of the iconic Jury's hotel site in Ballsbridge.
 Speaking to Marian Finucane on RTÉ, Dunne recalled the days immediately after he agreed to purchase the Jury's site for €275m, which he planned to turn into the Knightsbridge of Ireland.
 "I phoned up a very good friend of mine, Richie Boucher.
 He's now deputy head of Bank of Ireland ...
 And, after about Wednesday, Richie said, 'Seán', he said, 'if I was trying to borrow the money you're trying to borrow, I wouldn't stay in Thailand.
 I'd come back to Dublin.'
 So I thought that was good advice, even though I wanted to stay in Thailand with my wife and son", Dunne recollected.

-On 3 October 2007, the planning department in Dublin City Council received a letter from Boucher, giving his address as the office of chief executive of Bank of Ireland Group's retail financial services at head office in Lower Baggot Street. it was headed "Jurys/Berkeley Court Site ...
-Dear Sir, I refer to the above and write to confirm my strong support for this landmark proposal which I believe will significantly benefit the city of Dublin and its citizens through helping enhance the concept of a living city and providing buildings of significant architectural merit befitting Ireland of the 21st century.
+On 3 October 2007, the planning department in Dublin City Council received a letter from Boucher, giving his address as the office of chief executive of Bank of Ireland Group's retail financial services at the head office in Lower Baggot Street. it was headed "Jurys/Berkeley Court Site ...
+Dear Sir, I refer to the above and write to confirm my strong support for this landmark proposal which I believe will significantly benefit the city of Dublin and its citizens by helping enhance the concept of a living city and providing buildings of significant architectural merit befitting Ireland of the 21st century.
 Yours faithfully, Richie Boucher, chief executive, Retail Financial Services Ireland."